Introduction

 Atmosphere and Psychological Horror

-One of the most effective aspects of the game’s horror is its exploration of the protagonist’s psyche.
-The player’s journey through the mansion is a metaphorical descent into the protagonist’s mind, with each layer revealing more about their fears, regrets, and obsessions.
-This psychological depth adds a layer of complexity to the horror, making it more than just a series of scares.
+The interactivity of the horror aspect through the protagonist’s mind is, perhaps, the most powerful factor of the game.
+The player is led, in a way, through the mansion which symbolizes a metaphorical fall into the protagonist’s mind, with each layer unveiling a bit more about their fears, regrets, and obsessions.
+This psychological dimension adds a layer of difficulty to the horror as now the issue is not just a series of scares, but rather, horror in its full complexity.

 Replayability and Endings

-“Layers of Fear: Junji Ito” offers significant replay value, thanks to its multiple endings and branching narrative paths.
-The choices players make throughout the game, such as which objects they interact with and how they navigate the mansion, influence the outcome of the story.
-This encourages players to revisit the game to uncover all the possible endings and piece together the full narrative.
+“Layers of Fear: Junji Ito” is a game that provides a lot of fun over again because of its multiple endings and branching narrative paths.
+The players’ choices made in the game, like which objects to interact with and how to go through the mansion, are decisive for the story’s end.
+The developers want players to return just to see all the endings and get the whole story.

 Technical Performance